notalenanot/a/README.md

 # Open Research Repository

 This project provides a simple command-line tool for managing links to open datasets.
-Researchers can add, list, and remove dataset entries stored in a local JSON file.
+Researchers can add, list, update, search, and remove dataset entries stored in a local JSON file.

 ## Usage